 There will be very little walking involved on the day to find subjects, as everything is within a couple of hundred yards of the field centre where we will be based.
 As you will need to be able to get low enough to the ground to photograph the smaller flowers, this course is unfortunately not suitable for people with mobility problems.
 In addition to the flowers, there is plenty of other subject matter on the site, (including very photogenic ruined mine buildings) and we will have a computer set up inside the field centre, to allow you to view and assess your photographs as you take them.

-For lunch, we will go to a local pub, which does great food at reasonable prices, and is only 15 minutes’ walk away across the meadows.
+For lunch, we will go to a local pub, which does great food at reasonable prices, and is only 15 minutes’ walk away across flower-rich meadows.

 The course will be limited to six persons, with places costing £85.00 each (not including lunch).
 Please contact us to request a booking form if you would like to reserve a place.